-The Shepherd University Foundation's Directors make an annual determination of the level of funding that will be provided by the Foundation's investments.
-The policy of the Foundation's Directors is to determine the amount of the annual income distribution based on the investment portfolio's total return for the previous fiscal year.
-Any undistributed investment income is added to net assets with donor restrictions - restricted for a specific purpose.
+Prior to the year ended June 20, 2021, the policy of the Foundation's Directors was to determine the amount of the annual income distribution based on the investment portfolio's total return for the previous fiscal year.

 The endowments are invested consistent with an investment policy statement that is monitored by the Foundation's Directors.
 To satisfy the long-term rate-of-return objectives, the Foundation relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-Funds in the endowment are primarily invested in U.S. Government Securities and managed equity funds with several investment managers using an investment philosophy that maintains equities in the range of 25% to 75% of the total fund, alternatives in the range of 5% to 45%, fixed income securities in the range of 0% to 40%, and cash in the range of 0% to 20%.
+Funds in the endowment are primarily invested in U.S. Government Securities and managed equity funds with several investment managers using an investment philosophy that maintains equities in the range of 39.5% to 79.5% of the total fund, alternatives in the range of 0% to 20%, fixed income securities in the range of 0.5% to 40.5%, and cash in the range of 0% to 20%.

 All endowment funds held at the Foundation are donor restricted endowment funds.
-Donor restricted endowment funds amounted to \$24,124,439 and \$22,985,970 as of June 30, 2020 and 2019, respectively.
+Donor restricted endowment funds amounted to \$30,505,661 and \$24,124,439 as of June 30, 2021 and 2020, respectively.